DemiLexor/ChromeExtension-v3-usingReact-Typescript/README.md

 First clone the project using `git clone https://github.com/JoseCGDEV/ChromeExtension-v3-usingReact-Typescript.git`

-Then run the `npm -i` command to install the project dependencies
+Then run the `npm i` command to install the project dependencies

 ## Build the extension